yusufm-cybage/goreact-poc/README.md

    - Install dependencies using `npm install` command
    - Update your API Base URL in environment file
    - Start your development environment using `ng serve`
-   - To generate buid use `ng build`.
+   - To generate build use `ng build`.
 Use the `--prod` flag for a production build.

 ## PHPunit Setup and generating Code Coverage
  - PHPUnit 8 is used to implement Unit testing in API.